pelco/firmware_testing/README.md

 }
 ```

-This main firmware code has some hardware dependencies (i2c) that are usually painful to get it running on host machine.
+This main firmware code has some hardware dependencies (i2c) that are usually painful to get it running on a host machine.
 The test cases show how to get this main function running and how to handle this dependencies.

 These hardware dependencies are mocked in **tests/mocks/i2c_mock.cpp** and the main test cases are implemented in **tests/t_main.cpp**.